ClaireGMIT/Fundamentals-of-data-analysis-Assessment/README.md

 Work performed on the dataset inclduing descriptive stats and plots.

 ### 4. Commit 13th November
 Wrote descriptions of the work done to date and an explanation for the results.
+Images were added via the <insert image> option on the toolbar.

 ### 5. Commit 19th November
 Review of current status of project in conjunction with the feed back from Lecturer to identify any gaps.
 Provided further explanation of the Tips dataset including references.